paradigmxyz/reth/book/cli/reth/db/get.md

 Usage: reth db get [OPTIONS] <COMMAND>

 Commands:
-  mdbx      Gets the content of a database table for the given key static_file  Gets the content of a static_file segment for the given key help      Print this message or the help of the given subcommand(s)
+  mdbx         Gets the content of a database table for the given key static-file  Gets the content of a static file segment for the given key help         Print this message or the help of the given subcommand(s)

 Options:
       --datadir <DATA_DIR>